callumberry/Mobile-Robot/Round1/Readme.md

 # Design Round 1 Scrum Planning
 ## Specific Goals
 1. Create a detailed and scaled drawing of our inital design.
 This will provide us with  a better understanding of how to 3D model it.
 2. Start coding with the servo and DC motors.
-Become familar with them and integrate them with the controller (e.x make dc motor move counter clockwise by moving joystick)
+Start to work with them and understand the capabilities of the motors
 3. Begin planning, 3D modelling and printing a preliminary design we can use to start integrating parts and test our inital design idea

 ## Tasks